Previous tools: Microsoft excel

 Historically, WCS had used Microsoft Excel for their resource management, making it a tedious and time-consuming process.
 “We would utilize Excel to keep up with where people were assigned and where they were going, but it requires manual updates to the system,” explains David Jones, VP of Operations at WCS.
 “Keeping up with it on a spreadsheet was a pretty daunting task.”

-As the company has grown and added more team members, accurate resource management and workforce data has also become increasingly difficult to maintain without consistently committing massive amounts of time to updating their spreadsheets.
+As the company has grown and added more team members, accurate resource management and workforce data have also become increasingly difficult to maintain without consistently committing massive amounts of time to updating their spreadsheets.
 Cris Shaw, VP of Operations at WCS, summed it up perfectly, “It’s difficult for me to remember where 110+ people were going.
 We had to figure something else out.”

 When considering different options for replacing their spreadsheets, WCS put a strong emphasis on improving operational efficiency.
 That means not only reducing the amount of time spent updating and maintaining their resource plans, but also improving their accessibility to their data.
 In short, they wanted a solution that would save time and allow them access from anywhere, at any time.